INTERCROSSING/metapasta/doc/reads-fate-log.md

 - An alert message if the law above is not true (something went wrong)

-The number of reads in each set are in the output file with sufix **stats**
+The number of reads in each subset are in the output file with sufix **stats**